 You’ll also have to edit the title of each option to match the feed type.

-As an example, here’s how mine looks like:
+As an example, here’s what mine looks like:

 < link rel="alternate" type ="application/rss+xml" title ="RSS thru Feedburner" href ="http://feeds.feedburner.com/jaypeeonline/HhAk" />

-4. Save the header.php file and upload to your theme folder.
+4. Save the header.php file and upload it to your theme folder.

 medyo nalilito lang ako. i mean is this an option or one should do this in order to be commendable with other readers or okay na yung fomatting and converting program ng feedburner?